 Abeona is a fully-integrated cell and gene therapy company featuring research and clinical development programs, in-house manufacturing facilities, and scientific and clinical leadership.
 Our mission is to create, develop, manufacture, and deliver cell and gene therapies to transform the lives of people impacted by life-threatening diseases.
-In 2022, we continued to make progress toward fulfilling our goal of harnessing the promise of genetic medicine and redefining the standard of care through cell and gene therapies.
-In November 2022, we announced positive topline data from the VIITALTM Phase 3 study evaluating the efficacy, safety and tolerability of EB-101.
+In 2023, we continued to make progress toward fulfilling our goal of harnessing the promise of genetic medicine and redefining the standard of care through cell and gene therapies.
+In September 2023, we submitted a Biologics License Application ("BLA") for pz-cel to the FDA.
+In November 2023, the FDA accepted and granted priority review for our BLA for pz-cel.
+Under the Prescription Drug User Fee Act ("PDUFA"), the FDA has set a target action date of May 25, 2024.